hassibatej/Campus_Run/Reports/report_08_11.md

 ### UI design

 Marie:
-This week, I worked on developing the coin class, their appearance, and their properties.
+This week, us macOS users spent an enormous alot of time trying to find a way to get VS and SFML to work on our computers.
+This is currently a work in progress.
+Alongside this, I worked on developing the coin class, their appearance, and their properties.
 Next week I plan on further developing this class, and working on other aspects of the game.